 Both the 1D Mark II N and the 6D have been discontinued, but can regularly be found used on eBay.
 The 1D Mark II N was replaced by the Canon 1D Mark III, while the 6D was followed by the Canon 6D Mark II.

-Review summary: Canon 1D Mark II N vs Canon 6D
+Review summary: Canon 1D Mark II N vs 6D

-So how do things add up?
+So what is the bottom line?
 Is there a clear favorite between the Canon 1D Mark II N and the Canon 6D?
 Below is a summary of the relative strengths of each of the two contestants.

 - Faster shutter: Has higher mechanical shutter speed (8000/sec vs 4000/sec) to freeze action.

 - Faster burst: Shoots at higher frequency (8.5 vs 4.5 flaps/sec) to capture the decisive moment.

 - More portrait friendly: Features an integrated vertical grip for easier portrait shooting.